m-voit/concepts-of-programming-languages/study-project/paper.md

 However, by using TypeScript, a JavaScript superset, it would be possible to use this syntax today [typ01].

 This feature is also missing in Go, but there is an ongoing discussion on the introduction of sum types along with generic types in Go 2.0 [gol02][git03].
-This means that Go could receive support for sum types in the future, allowing easy representation of AST nodes.
+This means that Go could receive support for sum types in the future, thus allowing easy representation of AST nodes.

 ### Pattern matching

-Pattern matching is a concept from primary functional programming languages like Haskell to work with data structures [has01].
+Pattern matching is a concept to work with data structures from primary functional programming languages like Haskell [has01].
 It's often used in conjunction with algebraic data types to select different behaviour depending on the data type.

 In our parser example this would be useful for the `evaluate()` function, which could be written in a more functional style instead of using JavaScript classes.
 There is a stage 1 proposal to introduce pattern matching to ECMAScript in the future [git02].
-This means, that in the future, the `evaluate()` function could be written concisely as in the following example.
+This means, that in the future, the `evaluate()` function could be written as concisely as in the following example.

 ```javascript
 const evaluate = (vars, node) => case (node) {